-Well, they all came back from Sri Lanka while I was tarting up the Uruk Hai as reported in the last post.
-But with some minimal retouching and bas texturing / painting they joined the Uruks from the previous post to make an imposing reinforcement for the Army of Orthanc.
+Well, they all came back from Sri Lanka while I was tarting up the Uruk Hai reported in the last post.
+But I managed to quickly do the required minimal retouching and basing (texturing and painting) for them to join the Uruks from the previous post to make an imposing reinforcement for the Army of Orthanc.

 103 Orcs (aka Goblins)